Sir-Dave/Food-Recipe-App/README.md

 - Dependency Injection using Hilt
 - Image loading and caching using Glide
 - API requests to server via Retrofit
-- Animations
-- Custom views
+- Animations and custom views

 #### Prerequisite
 To build this project, you require: